GenusPeperomia See All Search Site

 As might be expected with a plant that doesn’t like being too moist, it has done best with excellent drainage.
 I am using a substrate that is similar to African Violet mix, composed mostly of peat and perlite, but also with a tiny amount of shredded sphagnum to keep the humidity up and prevent it from drying out too quickly.

-It also likes good air flow.
+It also likes good ventilation.
 Stagnant air, especially combined with high moisture, is another condition which may cause spontaneous melting.